driemworks/Grants-Program/applications/mercury-application-template.md

 A **subscribable** is an entry in a StorageMap which maps an ipns address to a collection of addresses which are all 'subscribed' to the ipns address.
 A subscribable has an associated owner address and a collection of CIDs which are accessible given you are a subscriber.
 A subscribable is the first view a consumer has of your data and so contains (filename, type, description).
 A subscribable can also dictate the price and terms of subscription, and can be expanded to have a more dynamic ruleset, however we will delegate this discussion to the [future plans](#future-plans).

 A subscribable also forms the basis for allowing peers to pin your content.
-When defining a subscribable, an owner also defines a maximum storage fee in TOKEN/kb/epoch_blocks, where TOKEN is a TBD token and epoch_blocks is some number of blocks.
+Any peer can pin any content if they choose to without limitation.
+However, we also want to allow nodes to reserve storage as well.
+When defining a subscribable, an owner can also define a storage contract, in which they specify a maximum storage fee in TOKEN/kb/epoch_blocks, where TOKEN is a TBD token and epoch_blocks is some number of blocks.
+They then reserve some amount of tokens, `R`, which any node that agrees to the contract extracts from.
 Let's break this down step by step:

 Suppose a node has an `X kb` file that they've added to IPFS and they agree to pin their file for a max of `M TOK/kb/epoch`, where `epoch = B blocks`.
-Then the maximum fee paid per epoch by the owner is `M * X * B TOK`.
+Then the maximum fee paid per epoch by the owner is `M * X * B TOK`, for at least `R/(M * X * B) epochs`, or `R/(M * X) blocks`.
 The owner pays the pinning node each epoch, as long as it is pinned for the entire epoch.
-A subscribable also limits the maximum number of storage nodes that can store the content.
+A storage contract also limits the maximum number of storage nodes that can store the content.

 ##### Data Access Auth and Retrieval
-Data retrieval directly from IPFS will not be available.
+Data retrieval directly from IPFS will not be available by read only nodes.
 Instead, to retreive a CID `C` a node will invoke a `REQUEST_DATA` extrinsic, which will add a request to a queue.
-A node that has `C` pinned will pick up the request and verify that the user has access to the content.
+A node that has `C` pinned will pick up the request and verify that the user has access to the content (is a subscriber, or content it open to all).
+We will then leverage libp2p to send the data to the requesting user.
+The requesting node will send a maximum network fee to retrieve the content, which is then rewarded to the node that delivered it. (note: this is another incentive for nodes to pin data in high demand).

+We want to allow nodes to upload private data in order to build a data marketplace on top of the storage marketplace.
+To access private data a node will need to meet the conditions defined in the subscribable.
+When the conditions are met, the node's address is added to the `subscription request queue`.
+The owner node then encrypts a message containing the private key required to decrypt the subscribable using the consumer's public key.
+The consumer is added as a subscriber and can decrypt the message when retrieved.

 ##### Fee Distribution to Storage Providers
-Firstly, storage providers will need a way to view/navigate/search `pin requests`.
-They will then be able to accept the request.
-When this happens, they pin the file.
-When they pin the file they are automatically "added to the pool".
-We will add a mechanism so that we can purge offline nodes from the pool (and avoid sending them any rewards).
-When the owner created the request she specified a maximum rate, max<sub>rate</sub> TOK/kb/sec and a pool reward distribution blocks min<sub>hold</sub> specifying the epoch time in blocks.
-That is, each time min<sub>hold</sub> blocks are finalized, rewards are distributed to nodes that participated during that epoch (starting from when the pin request is created).
+Nodes that agree to pin a CID do so individually.
+Nodes should be able to freely pin any content that they want to.

 ##### Governance
 A problem inherent to decentralization is abuse of the privacy and security offered by the technology.
 For example, if the platform is used to host illegal content, or mislabeled content, or malicious content, then we need to be able to anticipate, identify, and purge this content and associated nodes from the network.

+We cannot remove data from somebody's private, local storage.
+However, we can implement a mechanism that blocks that address from delivering or fetching a CID.

 #### What it is not
 * Data stored is immutable but not indefinitely *persistent*.
 That is, your data will only be ensured to be available as long as there is incentive for a pool to hold it.
 Pinning in this context is still subject to the limitations outlined here: **https://docs.ipfs.io/concepts/persistence/**.